mpa139/allanlab/_pages/home.md

 ---

-<firstp> We are a small, dynamic group at Leiden University, with the aim is to explore and understand quantum materials, including strange metals, hight-temperature superconductors, and quantum critical electron matter. </firstp>
+We are a small, dynamic group at the Leiden Institute of Physics.
+Our aim is to explore and understand quantum materials, including strange metals, hight-temperature superconductors, and quantum critical electron matter.

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/images/Group2015_red.jpg"  width="100%">